We recommend spending at least 5 to 6 hours per week, but you will only need an extra 1 or 2 hours per week, up to a maximum of 10 hours.

-We recommend spending at least 1 or 2 hours per week (20 mins every one or two days), going through the course.
+We recommend spending at least 1 or 2 hours per week (20 mins every one or two days), going through the program.
 The optimal range is approximately 5 to 6 hours of theory per week.

 We recommend no more than 10 hours per week or 3 hours per day due to likely overload (imagine learning ten new techniques to play the violin in a single lesson).

-Techniques taught in the course should replace the existing techniques that you are using, rather than be added in addition.
+Techniques taught in the program should replace the existing techniques that you are using, rather than be added in addition.
 The only time you should add it to your existing system, instead of replacing something you are already doing, is when you didn't have anything in your system that was equivalent.